aidanhopper/TinyWebServer/README.md

 Web root is the directory of files that will be served from.

 # TODO
-- [ ] Create way to define paths programtically.
+- [ ] Create way to define routes programtically.
 - [ ] Add support to query other web servers like a proxy.
 - [ ] Implement support for responding to request headers.
 - [ ] Add support for decoding paths.
+- [ ] Look into a way to define routes nix flakes.